 Very Special Kids ($7,020.39) – To reduce social isolation by providing opportunities for community connection for parents who have a child with a life-threatening condition or a child who has died.

 Wellways Australia Ltd ($10,000) – To reduce social isolation of disadvantaged LGBTIQA+ community members through the Geelong Pride Shed, a safe and welcoming space for the LGBTIQ+ community in Geelong to connect, share knowledge and develop new skills.

 Why Community Connections Grants

 Community Connections grants support both decreasing social isolation and increasing social participation for vulnerable populations.
 While using the terms decreasing social isolation and increasing social participation may seem like the same thing, these two terms are different.
 Social isolation is the absence of social interactions, contact and relationships with family, friends and neighbours on an individual level, and with “society at large” on a broader level.
 The term social isolation is often used when talking programs that relate to seniors, people with disabilities, refugees or even young mums.
 Social participation goes a step further.
 Social participation refers to a person’s involvement in activities that provide interaction with others in society or the community, it often includes active involvement in contributing to society (not just connecting) and can result in empowerment, and an increase in control over decisions impacting those engaged.

 Strong social and community connection can act as a protective factor.
 It can build resilience for when people are in crisis.

 The Foundation believes that small community focused organisations have a role to play in building these connections, particularly for vulnerable people.

-If you have any questions on the 2020 Community Grants process please contact Cynthia Scherer, Community Impact and Grants Manager via email or phone (03) 5229-4364.
+If you have any questions on the 2020 Community Grants process just completed or details about our 2021 process please contact Cynthia Scherer, Community Impact and Grants Manager via email or phone (03) 5229-4364.